mautic/website/content/pages/getting-started.md

     </div>
     <div class="card-body">
         <p>
         	Once you’ve installed Mautic you will need to create a few standard cron jobs to have your software process various tasks.
 These cron jobs can be created through a cPanel or added through command line.
-If you are unfamiliar or uncomfortable with this step then we’d recommend [asking in the forums](https://www.mautic.org/community) or in the live [Slack chat](https://www.mautic.org/slack).
+If you are unfamiliar or uncomfortable with this step then we’d recommend [asking in the forums](https://www.mautic.org/community) or in the live [Discord chat](https://discord.gg/mautic).
 Here is a list of the cron jobs you’ll need to create.
         </p>
         <div class="card">
             <div class="card-body">